digimezzo/dopamine/README.md

 ## About this repository

 **IMPORTANT: the code in this repository is the base for Dopamine 3.
-It is still work in progress and building it, doesn't yet provide you with a functional audio player.
+It is still work in progress and building it, does NOT provide you with a functional audio player.
+If you want a functional audio player, try Dopamine 2 instead: https://www.digimezzo.com/content/software/dopamine/.
 The code of Dopamine 2 can be found <a href="https://github.com/digimezzo/dopamine-windows">here</a>.**

 ## Build prerequisites for GNU/Linux